 Students should have excelled in an Algebra II course and/or have experience with coding prior to enrolling in this class.
 APCSA is a course that anyone considering a future in the engineering, design, or software development realms should absolutely take during high school.
 If it is offered by your high school, colleges will expect to see this on your transcript when looking to enter a variety of tech-oriented fields of study.

 Should I take both courses?

-According to the College Board, these courses “can be taken in any order.”
+According to the College Board, these courses “can be taken in any order”.
 If you have extensive coding experience, this is probably solid advice.
-If not, we would recommend starting with APCSP and then, if you enjoy this overview, continuing into APSCA in a later semester/year.
+If not, we would recommend starting with APCSP.
+Should you enjoy this overview, then continue into APCSA in a later semester/year.
 For more advanced students, some will tell you that Principles is not worth your valuable time, while others will recommend taking both to demonstrate your commitment to CS to competitive universities.
-Ultimately, if you are top-notch CS prospect, we feel it can still be beneficial to take APSCP if you have room in your already crowded, AP-laden schedule.
+Ultimately, if you are a top-notch CS prospect, we feel it can still be beneficial to take APSCP if you have room in your already crowded, AP-laden schedule.
 However, there is no need to force this course if your day is already filled with important, and also highly relevant classes like AP Physics, AP Chemistry, AP Biology, etc.

 Dave has over a decade of professional experience that includes work as a teacher, high school administrator, college professor, and independent educational consultant.
 He is a co-author of the books The Enlightened College Applicant (Rowman & Littlefield, 2016) and Colleges Worth Your Money (Rowman & Littlefield, 2020).